Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Roveena Parham about 3 years ago
+Roveena Parham almost 4 years ago

 I am a member who serves and lives in district two and I am against medical cannabis dispensaries being opened in my community.
 We have black and brown community members who are still incinerated because of the use and selling of marijuana.
 I believe there should be justice for those before considering even moving forward with cannabis clubs. - Roveena